"Overall, how satisfied are you with the state of our marriage following our recent long weekend in the countryside?"

 - Feedback results to teams and managers via interactive dashboards along with key actions that they need to address.

-Next time you are preparing your employee engagement strategy, make sure that you follow these key tips to sure you get data-driven, actionable insights.
-To learn more about how Qlearsite can help you write, distribute and analyse employee engagement surveys, visit our 'Engage' page.
+Next time you are preparing your employee engagement strategy, make sure that you follow these key tips to ensure you get data-driven, actionable insights.